-Because of the lack of trained special needs teachers and their shortage in schools, there is great need for the Government to train more teachers for special needs education.
+There is great need for the Government to train more teachers for special needs education.
 There is also need for District education offices to organize workshops and seminars for special needs training.
 This would help to give teachers relevant skills and knowledge in handling all cases in children's learning.